nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CLI_BASICS.md

 touch index.html
 ```

-Next, create the file to hold your CSS.
-In the same directory, create a file named `main.css`.
+Next, create a `styles` subdirectory and create a file named `main.css` in it.

+Then `cd ..` to go up one directory level.
+Create another subdirectory named `scripts` and create a file named `main.js` in it.

 ## Challenge: Creating Content in a File